rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 In a second Wolf Creek Underpass accident, another Hopkins logging truck was jammed under the overpass as a second fully loaded logging truck was coming down the Wolf Creek summit.
-"One of Indian Valley’s Defanti brothers was the driver and couldn’t stop in time.
+"One of Indian Valleyâ€™s Defanti brothers was the driver and couldnâ€™t stop in time.
 To avoid hitting the logging truck jammed under the overpass, the driver drove off the highway into the brush," remembers Jack Thomas.
 Fortunately, in all of this, there were no serious injuries to the truck drivers or to other